VimsecAu/kb/m365/baselines/aad.md

-**`TLP:CLEAR`**

-# CISA M365 Security Configuration Baseline for Microsoft Entra ID
+# Vimsec M365 Security Configuration Baseline for Microsoft Entra ID

 Microsoft Entra ID is a cloud-based identity and access control service that provides security and functional capabilities.
 This Secure Configuration Baseline (SCB) provides specific policies to help secure Microsoft Entra ID.

-The Secure Cloud Business Applications (SCuBA) project run by the Cybersecurity and Infrastructure Security Agency (CISA) provides guidance and capabilities to secure federal civilian executive branch (FCEB) agencies’ cloud business application environments and protect federal information that is created, accessed, shared, and stored in those environments.

-The CISA SCuBA SCBs for M365 help secure federal information assets stored within M365 cloud business application environments through consistent, effective, and manageable security configurations.
-CISA created baselines tailored to the federal government’s threats and risk tolerance with the knowledge that every organization has different threat models and risk tolerance.
-Non-governmental organizations may also find value in applying these baselines to reduce risks.
+This document outlines an industry-standard security benchmark utilising best practice guidelines from the US Government and CIS Benchmarks.
+It aims to help organisations secure information assets stored within M365 cloud business application environments through consistent, effective, and manageable security configurations.
+These baselines acknowledge that every organisation has unique security needs and risk tolerances.

-The information in this document is being provided “as is” for INFORMATIONAL PURPOSES ONLY.
-CISA does not endorse any commercial product or service, including any subjects of analysis.
-Any reference to specific commercial entities or commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply endorsement, recommendation, or favoritism by CISA.
+The information in this document is provided "as is" for informational purposes only.
+Vimsec does not endorse any commercial product or service, including any subjects of analysis.
+Any reference to specific commercial entities, products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply endorsement, recommendation, or favouritism by Vimsec.
 This document does not address, ensure compliance with, or supersede any law, regulation, or other authority.
-Entities are responsible for complying with any recordkeeping, privacy, and other laws that may apply to the use of technology.
-This document is not intended to, and does not, create any right or benefit for anyone against the United States, its departments, agencies, or entities, its officers, employees, or agents, or any other person.
+Organisations are responsible for complying with any record-keeping, privacy, and other laws that may apply to the use of technology.
+This document is not intended to, and does not, create any right or benefit for anyone.

-> This document is marked TLP:CLEAR.
-Recipients may share this information without restriction.
-Information is subject to standard copyright rules.
-For more information on the Traffic Light Protocol, see https://www.cisa.gov/tlp.

-## License Compliance and Copyright
+## Licence Compliance and Copyright
-Portions of this document are adapted from documents in Microsoft’s [M365](https://github.com/MicrosoftDocs/microsoft-365-docs/blob/public/LICENSE) and [Azure](https://github.com/MicrosoftDocs/azure-docs/blob/main/LICENSE) GitHub repositories.
-The respective documents are subject to copyright and are adapted under the terms of the Creative Commons Attribution 4.0 International license.
+Portions of this document are adapted from documents in Microsoft's [M365](https://github.com/MicrosoftDocs/microsoft-365-docs/blob/public/LICENSE) and [Azure](https://github.com/MicrosoftDocs/azure-docs/blob/main/LICENSE) GitHub repositories.
+The respective documents are subject to copyright and are adapted under the terms of the Creative Commons Attribution 4.0 International licence.
 Sources are linked throughout this document.
-The United States government has adapted selections of these documents to develop innovative and scalable configuration standards to strengthen the security of widely used cloud-based software services.

 ## Assumptions
-The **License Requirements** sections of this document assume the organization is using an [M365 E3](https://www.microsoft.com/en-us/microsoft-365/compare-microsoft-365-enterprise-plans) or [G3](https://www.microsoft.com/en-us/microsoft-365/government) license level at a minimum.
-Therefore, only licenses not included in E3/G3 are listed.
+The **Licence Requirements** sections of this document assume the organisation is using an [M365 E3](https://www.microsoft.com/en-us/microsoft-365/compare-microsoft-365-enterprise-plans) or [G3](https://www.microsoft.com/en-us/microsoft-365/government) licence level at a minimum.
+Therefore, only licences not included in E3/G3 are listed.

-Some of the policies in this baseline may link to Microsoft instruction pages which assume that an agency has created emergency access accounts in Microsoft Entra ID and [implemented strong security measures](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/security-emergency-access#create-emergency-access-accounts) to protect the credentials of those accounts.
+Some of the policies in this baseline may link to Microsoft instruction pages which assume that an company has created emergency access accounts in Microsoft Entra ID and [implemented strong security measures](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/security-emergency-access#create-emergency-access-accounts) to protect the credentials of those accounts.

 ## Key Terminology
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 The following are key terms and descriptions used in this document.

-**Microsoft Entra ID hybrid**: This term denotes the scenario when an organization has an on-premises Microsoft Windows Server Active Directory that contains the master user directory but federates access to the cloud M365 Microsoft Entra ID tenant.
+**Microsoft Entra ID hybrid**: This term denotes the scenario when an organisation has an on-premises Microsoft Windows Server Active Directory that contains the master user directory but federates access to the cloud M365 Microsoft Entra ID tenant.

 **Resource Tenant & Home Tenant**: In scenarios where guest users are involved the **resource tenant** hosts the M365 target resources that the guest user is accessing.
 The **home tenant** is the one that hosts the guest user's identity.